Contributors' Guide

 RUBY VERSION

 it confirms that you need to upgrade Ruby.
-To do so, run the following commands:
+To do so follow the instructions on how to reinstall the Ruby environment.

 After this, there shouldn’t be changes in Gemfile.lock